datawire/reference-infrastructure-fabric/README.md

 2. Purchase EC2 reserved instances for the types of nodes you know you need.

-Other options exist such as EC2 spot instances or refactoring your application to be less resource intensive but those topics are outside the scope of this guide.
+Other options exist such as EC2 spot instances or refactoring your application to be less resource intensive, but those topics are outside the scope of this guide.

 ## Next Steps